 I have been working in the development sector in my home country for the past five years.
 After I completed my undergraduate studies in the UK in Financial Economics, I moved back to Zimbabwe in 2015.
-My original idea was to immediately start a masters programme, but then after facing setbacks and long period of introspection I decided to first gain practical experience.
+My original idea was to immediately start a master’s program, but then after facing setbacks and a long period of introspection I decided to first gain practical experience.

-Now, after having worked for five years in Zimbabwe, I felt like it was time, and infact a necessity to get more educated in order to be able to do my work better.
-I was running a non profit organisation, which was a lot of work.
-Too may times, I felt I was working on pure passion and learning by doing with so little knowledge.
+Now, after having worked for five years in Zimbabwe, I felt like it was time, and in fact a necessity to get more educated in order to be able to do my work better.
+I was running a non-profit organization, which was a lot of work.
+Too many times, I felt I was working on pure passion and learning by doing with so little knowledge.
 Now after a few months into my studies, I can clearly see that I was indeed working with very little academic knowledge.
 My goal is to improve myself, to be better.

 Tell me more about your experience in Zimbabwe.
 What was your NGO working with and how did you experience the impact you made for your community?

 When I came back to Zimbabwe, I started working in a developmental microfinance organization.
-My role included research, risk management, case studies with clients, writing proposals and so on.
+My role included research, risk management, case studies with clients, writing proposals, and so on.
 After working there for a while, the co-founders of microfinance had the idea to fund an initiative supporting young people in my community.
-My colleague and myself immediately said yes to running the initiative, we will do it.
+My colleague and I immediately said yes to running the initiative, we will do it.
 It was a unique opportunity to actually become active about something we care about.
-So we started the Nduna Girls programme, to help girls and improve education for women and young girls.
-This is the flagship programme under the Nduna Zimbabwe Trust.
+So we started the Nduna Girls program, to help girls and improve education for women and young girls.
+This is the flagship program under the Nduna Zimbabwe Trust.

-The NGO’s main aim is to provide scholarships, to cover tuition fees, hand out uniforms or tools like sanitary towels.
+The NGO’s main aim is to provide scholarships, cover tuition fees, hand out uniforms or tools like sanitary towels.
 We also hand out solar lamps because most girls come from rural communities without the ability to study after dark.
 In fact, whatever tools the girls need to access school and receive education could be provided by this NGO.
-Most of the girls come from vulnerable homes, mostly women or child headed families with large families, some were children themselves already taking care of other children.
-Others were living with grandparents, which is a challenge in Zimbabwe: Within families there is a lot of migration and support to education is very low.
+Most of the girls come from vulnerable homes, mostly women or child-headed families with large families, some were children themselves already taking care of other children.
+Others were living with grandparents, which is a challenge in Zimbabwe: Within families, there is a lot of migration, and support to education is very low.

 One of the girls was amazed as she saw a skyscraper for the first time when she arrived in Harare.

-On top of providing the scholarship we organized a mentorship component to compliment the traditional education system.
+On top of providing the scholarship, we organized a mentorship component to complement the traditional education system.
 There you build very strong relationships with each other.
 We started workshops with the girls on our program, but we learned there are so many skills missing to make the education they receive in school also successful.
 Improving their self-esteem or how to use tools or gadgets such as computers.
-In fact some used a toilet to flush for the first time within our four walls.
-So, instead of providing the formal education only, we started teaching them the basics, adding more and more knowledge step by step.
+In fact, some used a toilet to flush for the first time within our four walls.
+So, instead of providing formal education only, we started teaching them the basics, adding more and more knowledge step by step.